Liaison-Intl/Liaison-Intl.github.io/export_files.md

 <p>Stability: <code>production</code></p>

 <p>Initiate the background execution of a specific export (e.g. export template).
-Required parameters are the identity that the export belongs to, and the id of the export that you wish to run.
-This will create an instance of a running export_file, which is what you can monitor to determine when the export is ready to be downloaded.
-The id in the response from this call is the handle to that running export_file and what is used in future calls to check on the status of the run.</p>
+Required parameters are the identity that the export belongs to, and the <strong>id</strong> of the export that you wish to run.
+This will create an instance of a running <strong>export_file</strong>, which is what you can monitor to determine when the export is ready to be downloaded.
+The <strong>id</strong> in the response from this call is the handle to that running export_file and what is used in future calls to check on the status of the run.</p>

-<p>Important note: this id representing the handle to the running instance of the export is not always uniquely generated with each run – if you attempt to run the same export several times in close succession, you will receive back the id of the already-running instance of that export.
-This is a safeguard to prevent many accidental simultaneous runs of the exact same export – one must finish before a new one can be initiated.</p>
+<p><em>Important note: this <strong>id</strong> representing the handle to the running instance of the export is not always uniquely generated with each run – if you attempt to run the same export several times in close succession, you will receive back the id of the already-running instance of that export.
+This is a safeguard to prevent many accidental simultaneous runs of the exact same export – one must finish before a new one can be initiated.</em></p>

 <h3>Attributes</h3>